kn1g/posts/_posts/2019-06-04-General_Introduction_and_Uniswap.md

 ----------------------------------------------------------
 Part 2 - When does it make sense to be a liquidity provider on Uniswap

 In the first part, we covered the very basics of Uniswap.
-An exchange which has no Orderbook but a so called Constant Product Market Model (CPMM).
+An exchange which has no orderbook but a so called Constant Product Market Model (CPMM).
 It's simple yet elegant.
 If you missed the first part, you can find it [here]().

+A Uniswap liquidity provider gets a compensation for their risk and opportunity costs.
+This compensation is a fee.
+Currently it is $0.3\%$.
+This value seems arbitrary.
+I could not find any theoretical foundation which proofs that this fee and the risk/opportunity costs are balanced.
+It might be that a liquidity provider gets way too much or not enough.

+Let's see.

+The liquidity provider has the following costs: *costs = opportunity costs + risk*.
+The fee needs to, at least, be marginal higher than the costs.
+Therefore, we need to check if *costs < fee*.
+The opportunity costs represent, what income an alternative investment would have generated.

 ----------------------------------------------------------
 Part 3 - Uniswap's Market-microstructure and some theory